Characters: God of War

 - Ironically, the destruction he causes by killing the gods would have destroyed Sparta.
 By then he is too far gone to give any thought to his actions.

 - Unexpected Character: As a playable character in Mortal Kombat 9.
+Though the finishers in his series were compared to MK's fatalities several times before.

 - The Unfettered: Ares purposely made him into this.